 Columbia Youth in STEM Initiative

-Launched by Columbia University’s School of Professional Studies, with support from corporate partners and community organizations, the Columbia Youth in STEM initiative addresses the persistent gender and diversification gap across science, technology, engineering, and math fields.
-It prepares students from underrepresented populations to enter college and the workplace with increased confidence and capabilities.
+Launched by Columbia University’s School of Professional Studies, with support from corporate partners and community organizations, the Columbia Youth in STEM prepares NYC-area students from underrepresented populations in New York City to enter college and the workplace with increased confidence and capabilities.

 Engage students from underrepresented populations through hands-on instruction in science, technology, engineering, and math (STEM), while developing their leadership and communications skills.